-Electives: A minimum of 16 semester hours in MSS or related courses; must total 49 for the major.
+Electives: A minimum of 8 semester hours in MSS and a minimum of 8 semester hours in related courses for a minimum total of 50 semester hours in the major.

 Athletic Training - B.S.

 Director: Paul Alvarez

 The Athletic Training Education Program (ATEP), offers a Bachelor of Science Degree in Athletic Training, and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 CAATE accreditation allows the student who graduates with a major (B.S.) in Athletic Training to sit for the Board of Certification (BOC) exam.
 The Athletic Training Major prepares students for this exam by addressing the required educational competencies and clinical proficiencies through a challenging curriculum that integrates classroom studies with clinical application.